spywhere/plug.nvim/docs/extensions/api.md

 **Returns**:

-Any value will be discarded, or returns `false` to prevent plug.nvim to process with the installation of all plugins
+Any value will be discarded, or returns `false` to prevent plug.nvim to proceed with the installation of all plugins

 ### `plugin_options`